jshwelz/limehome-challenge/README.md

 # Flask Restful Api boilerplate

-This project contains a boilerplate for a simple restful api using Flask
+This Project serve as a geolocation service to find Hotels Nearby

 ### Table of Contents